dbt-labs/docs.getdbt.com/website/snippets/_sl-partner-links.md

 <LoomVideo id="752e85aabfbf4fa585008a5598f3517a"/>

-    * **Note** before you connect to these tools, you'll need to first [set up the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-sl) and [generate a service token](/docs/dbt-cloud-apis/service-tokens) to create a Semantic Layer Only service token.
+    * **Note**, before you connect to these tools, you'll need to first [set up the dbt Semantic Layer](/docs/use-dbt-semantic-layer/setup-sl) and [generate a service token](/docs/dbt-cloud-apis/service-tokens) to create a Semantic Layer Only and Metadata Only service token.